About physical therapy

 - Innovative curriculum with problem-based learning, student/faculty patient care, and real-world evidence-based practice experiences

-- Abundant community services opportunities such as treating patients alongside faculty in a pro bono clinic, working with individuals with special needs in an Adapted Gymnastics Program, and helping screen older adults that may be at risk for falling
+- Abundant community services opportunities such as treating patients alongside faculty in a pro bono clinic, working with individuals with special needs in adapted programs, or helping older adults with exercise or screening for fall risk.

 - Phone: 882-7103 to set up an appointment to visit with a faculty advisor.